-The Battery Management System (BMS) is located inside the power pack and is fitted with a window (A) to provide visual notification about the status of the power pack.
+The Battery Management System (BMS) is located inside the power pack.
+On motorcycles equipped with ZF3.6 modular power packs, a window (A) on the side of the power pack provides a visual notification about the status of the power pack.

 There are four LED lamps that will flash: one red and three green lamps.
-The window is located on the front of the power pack (behind the front wheel).
-See the next page for the meanings of these patterns.
+The window is located on the front side of the power pack.
+Refer to the following pages to understand the meaning of the BMS flash code patterns.